bnb-chain/bnb-chain.github.io/docs/getting-started.md

 Chain Explorer provides a portal to explore blocks and transaction details.
 On [Beacon Chain Explorer](https://explorer.binance.org/) and [BNB Smart Chain Explorer](https://bscscan.com/), you can also check different asset types, the distribution of their ownerships, and owners' transactions.

 ## REST API
-There are [Accelerated Nodes](beaconchain/faq/faq.md#what-is-the-accelerated-node) which provide advanced API services for the public.
-Here is a list of all the Rest API information Accelerated Node provides: [paths](api-reference/dex-api/paths.md)
+There are [Accelerated Nodes](beaconchain/develop/node/nodetypes.md) which provide advanced API services for the public.
+Here is a list of all the Rest API information Accelerated Node provides: [paths](api-reference/dex-api/paths.md).
+For information regarding RPC Endpoints for BSC, refer [here](rpc.md).

 ### Node RPC
 There are data seed nodes in the network which allow users to perform low-level operations like executing ABCI queries, viewing network/consensus state or broadcasting a transaction.
 If you run a full node by yourself, you can also use those RPC functions.
-Here is a list of all the Node RPC services it provides: [node-rpc](api-reference/node-rpc.md)
+Here is a list of all the Node RPC services it provides: for Beacon Chain refer [here](api-reference/node-rpc.md) and for BNB Smart Chain refer [here](rpc.md).

 ## Advanced Ways To Use BNB Chain
 ### Run your own full node

-Please refer to this guide about [how to run your own node](beaconchain/fullnode.md).
+Please refer to this guide about how to run your own full node on [Beacon Chain](beaconchain/fullnode.md) and [BNB Smart Chain](validator/fullnode.md).

-### Run your own light client
+### Run your own Light Client

-Please refer to this guide about [how to run your own light client](beaconchain/light-client.md).
+Please refer to this guide about [how to run your own light client on Beacon Chain](beaconchain/light-client.md).

 ### Access via Node Command Line Interface (CLI)